CloakProject/CloakCoin/README.md

 # CloakCoin (CLOAK)

-CloakCoin is a cool new crypto currency that will feature a uniquely implemented anonymization feature that uses exchanges on the back end and a decoupled transaction flow architecture.

-CloakCoin uses the Enigma system in order to facilitate private/secure transactions.
+CloakCoin is a cryptocurrency that uses the proprietary Enigma system in order to facilitate private/secure transactions.
 See the [explanation](ENIGMA.md) or the [Whitepaper](https://www.cloakcoin.com/resources/CloakCoin_ENIGMA_Whitepaper_v1.0.pdf) for more details.

 ## Branches explanation